outdreamer/build-a-cure/docs/tasks/interface_query_example.md

 - alternate interface queries

+  1. start with standardized problem definition

+    - apply solution automation workflow 'vectorize problem':

-  1. vectorize problem: start from inputs & outputs and connect
+      - start with inputs & outputs and connect

       - apply function interface

         - find functions that have a data set as input and a function as output
           - filter by functions whose outputs are evaluated by a metric, indicating variation in output metric like accuracy
           - filter by functions that are later updated with a lower-dimensional function, indicating the original function was a guess (approximation/prediction function)
           - filter by functions that are associated with a data set used as input to a function that generated the function
           - filter by functions that are tested on variable data sets, indicating the function is a guess that can be optimized
           - filter by functions with a high number of inputs

   2. start with standardized problem definition